s11i-code/reactjs-popover/README.md

 - **CSS Power**: Leverage the full capabilities of CSS, including backdrops and entry/exit animations.
 - **Accessibility**: The Popover API enhances accessibility by managing focus trapping and providing ESC key dismissal when the type is set to `auto`.

-These benefits make the Popover API a powerful tool for creating interactive and accessible popovers in React applications.
-- Popovers are promoted to their own layer – no more z-index tricks needed and rendering is performant.
-- You can use the full power of CSS, including backdrops and entry and exit animations.
-- Good accessibility thanks to the Popover API (e.g. trapping focus to popover when the popover is open, ESC dismiss when type is `auto` etc)

 ## Usage
 ```